Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

-Figure \ref{fig:both_nlsy97_pred} shows the estimated mean curves as a function of age for both models and both females and males.
-The average male and female from the random quadratic model have slightly faster increases, peak at younger ages, and decrease earlier than the average male and female from the random intercept model.
-In both models the average male has higher overall probability and slightly later peak usage: in the random intercept model, the estimated peak female usage probability occurs at 21.3 years (95\% CI: $[$18.1, 24.5$]$), peak male usage at 22.2 years (95\% CI: $[$19.9, 24.6$]$). in the random quadratic model, the estimated peak female usage probability occurs at 17.9 years (95\% CI: $[$15.9, 20.0$]$), peak male usage at 19.1 years (95\% CI: $[$17.3, 20.8$]$).
+We used our one-step corrected estimator to assess the likelihood of marijuana usage by age and sex in the NLSY.
+Figure \ref{fig:both_nlsy97_pred} shows the estimated mean curves as a function of age for both the random intercepts and random quadratics models and for both females and males.
+The average male and female from the random quadratics model have slightly faster increases, peak at younger ages, and decrease earlier than the average male and female from the random intercepts model.
+In both models the average male has higher overall probability and slightly later peak usage: in the random intercepts model, the estimated peak female usage probability occurs at 21.3 years (95\% CI: $[$18.1, 24.5$]$), and peak male usage at 22.2 years (95\% CI: $[$19.9, 24.6$]$).
+In the random quadratics model, the estimated peak female usage probability occurs at 17.9 years (95\% CI: $[$15.9, 20.0$]$), and peak male usage at 19.1 years (95\% CI: $[$17.3, 20.8$]$).